Restaurant owners need to ensure satisfaction for diners.

 It’s not always easy to get reviews, even when you’ve earned them.
 Creating a process or using a review management tool like NiceJob helps to generate a higher success rate and more reviews than relying on customers to simply remember on their own.

 Asking for Reviews

 Most satisfied customers are happy to leave a tip, but few leave a review.
 However, just by asking them, many are willing to comply.
 In many cases, all it takes is to ask.
 But people become busy and often forget.
 While you can leave reminders within your store, near the register and even on the door to see as they leave, there are additional ways to ensure you make the most of those happy patrons.
 Print a request on their bill, or include a little card as a reminder.
 But the best option is to entice them to share their email, possibly by mentioning a loyalty program or similar.
-Then you have a way to reach out the next day, and week after that.
+Then you utilize reputation management software to help you reach out and ask for that review.

 Poor customer service is often the main reason people won’t return to a business, and this especially applies to restaurants.
 How they were treated tops the list, but other issues can include whether they were promptly seated and served.